Tuesday, February 24, 2015

 Healthy Eating Tip

-Garbanzo bean flour is also a great thickener of soups and gravies.
+When you are trying to clean eat Eat Garbanzo bean flour is a great thickener of soups and gravies.
 It's an excellent replacement for cornstarch.
 Gluten and grain free it adds a rich dense texture.
 It cuts the fat when used in place of cream or cornstarch.

 Cornstarch is made from corn kernels.
 It is a highly processed carbohydrate, about 30 calories or 7 grams of carbs per tablespoon.
 When you add it to soups or gravies you are adding significant calories and no nutritional value.
 There is no protein, fat, vitamins, minerals or fiber.